 Pay by Experience Level for Medical Office Front Desk Specialist

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-More years of relevant experience do not necessarily translate to higher paychecks.
-Those in the early stages of their career can expect to make around $28K; however, individuals with five to 10 years of experience bring in $30K on average — a distinctly larger sum.
-Medical Office Front Desk Specialists claiming one to two decades of experience make an estimated median of $31K.
-Veterans who have worked for more than two decades do tend to make the most in the end; the median pay for this group is $32K.
+For Medical Office Front Desk Specialists, experience does not seem to be a major factor in determining pay.
+Salaries of relatively inexperienced workers fall in the neighborhood of $28K, but folks who have racked up five to 10 years see a notably higher median of $30K.
+Medical Office Front Desk Specialists with one to two decades of relevant experience report an average salary of approximately $31K.
+Veterans who have worked for more than two decades do tend to make the most in the end; the median pay for this group is $33K.

 Pay Difference by Location

-Home to some of the best pay for Medical Office Front Desk Specialists, Baltimore offers exceptional salaries, 8 percent above the national average.
-Medical Office Front Desk Specialists will also find cushy salaries in Dallas (+8 percent), Atlanta (+7 percent), Fort Worth (+3 percent), and Houston (+2 percent).
-Phoenix is the lowest-paying area, 14 percent south of the national average.
-Employers also pay below the national average in Fresno (12 percent lower) and San Antonio (10 percent lower).
+For those looking to make money, Medical Office Front Desk Specialists in New York enjoy an exceptional pay rate, 12 percent above the national average.
+Medical Office Front Desk Specialists can also look forward to large paychecks in cities like Dallas (+9 percent), Baltimore (+8 percent), Atlanta (+7 percent), and Houston (+3 percent).
+Phoenix ranks last in the field for pay, reporting salaries 14 percent below the national average.
+A couple other locations with smaller-than-average paychecks include Fresno (12 percent lower) and San Antonio (11 percent lower).